useblocks/github-validation/docs/index.rst

 * :ref:`gwvalidators` - Provides functions to hash and validate python objects.
 * :ref:`gwdbvalidators` - Allows the registration of database model classes to validate retrieved data on each request.
+* :ref:`gwfilevalidators` - Creates and validates hashes for given files.
+* :ref:`gwcmdvalidators` - Validates output and return code of given command (E.g. to validate an installed version of a tool)

 Why validation is needed